whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 Screenshot with the result of the command execution.

-## 9. Find the last command that begins with “xxx” without executing it
+## 9. Find the Last Command that Begins with “xxx” without Executing it

 In this example, we are looking for the first command starting with “cp”.